 The sit-in at the lunch counter of Woolworth’s department store in Greensboro on February 1, 1960, was the impetus for the larger sit-in movement that spread across the country.
-Four black students from Agricultural & Technical College of North Carolina – Joseph McNeil, Franklin McCain, Ezell Blair Jr. and David Richmond – sat down at the lunch counter inside the store and were refused service when they each asked for a cup of coffee.
+Four Black students from Agricultural & Technical College of North Carolina (now North Carolina A&T State University) – Joseph McNeil, Franklin McCain, Ezell Blair Jr. and David Richmond – sat down at the lunch counter inside the store and were refused service when they each asked for a cup of coffee.
 Even though they were not served, the four men stayed at the counter until the store closed that night.

 The next day, the sit-in grew to include more than 20 participants, including women from neighboring Bennett College.
 The students were harassed and heckled by white patrons, but they remained at the counter and did not fight back.
 The following day, more than 60 people joined the sit-in, and local newspapers and news stations came to Woolworth’s to report on the event.
 On February 4, more than 300 students participated in the sit-in, which expanded to the lunch counter at Kress, a nearby store.